CONGREGATION GATHERED 1788

 OPEN and AFFIRMING 2022

-CURRENT PASTOR CALLED 2023
+CURRENT PASTOR CALLED 2022

 There have been 28 settled pastors (and many supply, bridge, and interim ministers) who have served the Hancock Church.
 26 of them have been male.
-In 2020, the congregation broke with that tradition and voted to call The Rev. Judith Copeland as its first female Pastor and Teacher.
+In February of 2010, the congregation broke with that tradition and voted to call The Rev. Judith Copeland as its first female Pastor and Teacher.
 Like the church’s very first pastor, Reed Paige, Judy is a graduate of Dartmouth College.
 Oct.
 1, 2022 The Rev. Elizabeth Simmons was called to lead the church into the future.
 A future that has promised is reimaging church for the people of today.
 We love our history and tradition, and we need to be relevant for today.